curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

   - story
 modified_time: 2024-07-20T00:00:00.001-05:00
 ---
 These days I'm up at the family cottage, studying Kant and writing.
 My dad comes up on the weekends and this Friday after dinner, my dad, his partner, and I were sitting around the table, playing cards and eating candy.
-Conversation shifted to figuring out what flavours were in the candy.
+Conversation drifted to figuring out what flavours were in the candy.

 <img src="https://i.imgur.com/aLfkxH2.png">